DiffOP: Reinforcement Learning of Optimization-Based Control Policies via Implicit Policy Gradients: Conclusion

 \section{Conclusion}

-This paper proposes DiffOP, a differentiable optimization-based control policy that learns both the cost model and dynamic model using policy gradients through direct interaction with the environment.
-This work first presents the non-asymptotic convergence results for learning an optimization-based policy with policy gradient algorithm.
-Furthermore, the experimental results demonstrate that our proposed approach can reduce the actual control costs, achieving lower costs compared to both model-based and model-free control policies.
+In this paper, we proposed DiffOP, a novel framework for learning optimization-based control policies via analytical implicit policy gradients.
+Experiments on nonlinear control and constrained voltage regulation tasks show that DiffOP consistently improves performance and outperforms both model-free and MPC-based baselines.
 This work opens the door to several interesting directions for future research.
 First, we aim to explore improved sample complexity for learning the optimization-based policy.
-Secondly, it would be of significant interest to further investigate the interpretability and robustness of our approach in comparison to traditional control policies.
+Secondly, it would be of significant interest to further investigate the robustness of DiffOP in comparison to model-free RL approaches.
 Finally, we envision extending the experimental results of DiffOP to a wide range of real-world deployments.